onap/portal-ng-bff/README.md

   - Comma separated reviewer emails.
 If empty, defaults to `GERRIT_SSH_USER_G2G_EMAIL`.

-Additional optional inputs when `.gitreview` is not present (parity with the reusable workflow):
+Optional inputs when `.gitreview` is not present (parity with the reusable workflow):

 - GERRIT_SERVER